 The Chief Rick Stone and Family Charitable Foundation was established in 2006 as a qualified private charitable foundation under Section 501 (C) (3) of the IRS Code.

-The philosophy of the foundation is to provide financial support to charitable and educational endeavors that develop individuals who dare to become great leaders, aid those who refuse to compromise their principles in the face of opposition, and to assist individuals and organizations who demonstrate courage in the face of adversity.
-The cornerstone of this philosophy is built around the concepts of ETHICS that are fundamental to successful leadership:
+The philosophy of the Foundation seeks to help develop individuals who dare to become great leaders, aid those who refuse to compromise their principles in the face of opposition, and to assist individuals and organizations who demonstrate courage in the face of adversity.

 Equality